not-fit-at-all/recipe/README.md

 Goals:
 high priority
   The app shows me
-    what ingredients I need to consume
-    and how soon,
+    what ingredients I need to consume  -done and how soon, -done
     and possible choices of cuisines with such ingredients.

 -medium priority